vijayvora079/objection-js-filter-tutorial/README.md

-# Objection.js Tutorial with Mysql and Express
+# Objection.js with filter functionality Tutorial with Mysql and Express

 1. Express
 2. Knex